Motor base (model IB22) - USD100.00

 The Motor isolation solution is brilliant!

-This isolation base is suitable for most Rega and Pro-ject turntables as well as some Thorens models.
+This isolation base is also suitable for most Rega and Pro-ject turntables as well as some Thorens models.

 Arthur of California gave his comments on motor isolation base upgrade for his Pro-ject 2.9 wood: